-Involving players under the age of eighteen, the Ivan Hlinka Memorial Cup is the premier showcase for hockey talent from Europe and overseas.
+Involving players under the age of eighteen, the Hlinka Gretzky Cup is the premier showcase for hockey talent from Europe and overseas.
 The teams that regularly feature in the tournament are: Canada, Czech Republic, Finland, Russia, Slovakia, Sweden, Switzerland and the USA.
 In the past, the tournament has helped introduce the likes of Sidney Crosby, Evgeni Malkin and Steven Stamkos to the international stage.

 |1991||Soviet Union||Sapporo, Yokohama||Japan|